 - Egg-This acts as a binder.
 SKIP for AIP.

-- Cassava flour-My go to flour of choice for paleo baking.
-You can use almond flour if you are not doing AIP.
-I only use Otto’s.
+- Cassava flour-My go to flour of choice for gluten free cooking and baking.

-- Garlic, salt, nutmeg-To add flavor.
+- Garlic, black pepper, salt, nutmeg-To add flavor.
 If you are doing AIP skip the nutmeg.

 - First, preheat your oven to 350.
 Mix all of the meatball ingredients in a bowl and scoop out onto a cookie sheet.